malba-blockchain/Security-Token-ERC-3643-Testnet-Deployment/README.md

 https://www.alchemy.com/faucets/polygon-amoy
 ```

-MAKE SURE YOU GOT MATIC IN ALL YOUR WALLETS OR YOU WILL HAVE ISSUES DEPLOYING
+MAKE SURE YOU GOT MATIC IN ALL YOUR WALLETS OR YOU WILL HAVE ISSUES DEPLOYING.

 MAKE SURE YOU GOT API KEYS FOR THE RIGHT NETWORK OR YOU WILL HAVE ISSUES DEPLOYING

 5. Open a new terminal in the main folder and type the command: